JupiterOne/sdk/docs/integrations/development_guide.md

 #### **Converters**

 Different providers will present data in many different ways.
-We want to normalize our data to be more consistent so we can gather useful insights from it.
-It is the converters job to create this consistent normalized entity or relationships from the raw data the provider gives in an API response.
+We want to normalize our data to be more consistent, so we can gather useful insights from it.
+The converter will create the normalized entity or relationship from the raw data the provider gives in an API response.

 Let's create our first converter.
 We can go to `src/steps/accounts/converter.ts` and remove the example there to start fresh.